next-exp/sw-docs/docs/source/irene.rst

    * - ``n_mau``
      - ``int``
-     - Number of waveform samples to compute the mau.
+     - Number of waveform samples to compute the MAU.

    * - ``thr_mau``
      - ``float``
-     - Threshold for mau calculation in pes.
+     - Threshold for MAU calculation in pes.

    * - ``thr_sipm``
      - ``float``